NATIONAL COUNCIL OF CHINESE INSTITUTE OF ENGINEERS – USA

 ARTICLE I: OBJECTIVES

-The objectives of the National Council is to coordinate and support activities which are of national or international nature, and to foster unity and fellowship among the engineering professionals of all local chapters.
+The objectives of the National Council are to coordinate and support activities which are of national or international nature, and to foster unity and fellowship among the engineering professionals of all local chapters.

 ARTICLE II: MEMBERS